Thriller Writing

 Optional Tutorials: | £200.00 |

-This 12-lesson course is designed to give a basic understanding of how to create web content as well as in-depth training in the art of being a freelance supplier to the web.
+This 12-lesson course is designed to give a basic understanding of how to create web content as well as in-depth training in the art of being a freelance supplier on the web.

 Video Tutorials with the course tutor are an optional add-on for this course.
 Please ensure you are familiar with video conferencing software before you enrol.
 Simply select the course with (with optional video tutorials) option when enrolling if you would like to utilise this feature.